 Every Gift Counts

 More than 2,200 donors gave to Doylestown Hospital during the last fiscal year.
 Donors gave generously to some of the hospital’s larger campaigns, including the new pediatric unit, the state-of-the-art 3T MRI and acquisition of the technologically advanced EBUS (endobronchial ultrasound).
-These gifts enable Doylestown Hospital to offer patients the latest proven technology, innovative procedures and leading-edge treatments not always found in a community hospital.
+These gifts enable Doylestown Hospital to offer patients the latest proven technology, innovative procedures and leading-edge treatments not always found in a suburban hospital setting.

 Ever hear the saying "every dollar counts"?
 It’s true.
 One-third of all the monetary gifts received last year were less than $100 each.
 All of these donations added up to a total of $37,563.